citrix/workspace-linux-oem-guide/docs/customize.md

 #### H.264 encoding

-Citrix Receiver encodes webcam output in the H.264 format by choosing a pipeline in this order:
+Citrix Workspace app encodes webcam output in the H.264 format by choosing a pipeline in this order:

-1. HDXH264CaptureBin > appsink - Receiver uses this option if you create and configure an HDXH264CaptureBin plug-in that is responsible for capturing and transcoding the webcam data.
+1. HDXH264CaptureBin > appsink - Workspace app uses this option if you create and configure an HDXH264CaptureBin plug-in that is responsible for capturing and transcoding the webcam data.
 You might want to do so if the performance of GStreamer is unacceptable or if your chip has video acceleration capabilities.
-2.	appsrc > appsink - Receiver uses this option if the webcam supports H.264 and outputs H.264 data directly.
+2.	appsrc > appsink - Workspace app uses this option if the webcam supports H.264 and outputs H.264 data directly.
 It also requires HDXH264EnableNative to be set.
-3.	v4l2src > encodebin > appsink - Receiver uses this option if the webcam produces uncompressed output.
+3.	v4l2src > encodebin > appsink - Workspace app uses this option if the webcam produces uncompressed output.
 The GStreamer elements that process this include v4l2src, which obtains data from the webcam's video driver, and encodebin, which constructs a GStreamer pipeline for the H.264 encoder element that is present on the user device.
-4.	v4l2src > jpegdec > encodebin > appsink - Receiver uses this option if the webcam produces JPEG output rather than H.264 or another uncompressed format.
+4.	v4l2src > jpegdec > encodebin > appsink - Workspace app uses this option if the webcam produces JPEG output rather than H.264 or another uncompressed format.
 This pipeline is not very efficient because it adds a decode step, jpegdec.

 In each case, GStreamer Version 0.10.31 or any later release in the 0.10 series must be available on the user device.